Sophiapatterson/TexasGame/doc/plan/USE_CASES.md

 #### Jeffrey's use cases
 1. Starting the tutorial: the user will click on a button on the main screen titled “Start tutorial”.
 This will run a pre-built level with instructions on the scene that describe the controls of the game, the obstacles of the game, as well as the objective of the game.
 The user can click a button to go back to the main screen, or complete the tutorial to begin the first level.

 2. Jumping: when the user presses space, the character will move upwards vertically a set amount.
 Because the character implements the Gravity interface, the character should fall back towards the ground after reaching the apex of the jump.
-Furthermore, the character will be able to be controlled while in the air (right and left).
-If the character collides with an object while jumping, the full jump will not be done, and normal rules of collision will be applied.
+If the character collides with an object while jumping, the normal rules of collision will be applied.

 3. PowerUp: when the user runs into a specific powerup object, the user's character will obtain some special power such as slowed time, invincibility, or decreased size.
 The powerup will be applied for a period of 15 seconds.